rh24/code-libs/README.md

 In the future, we hope to add the ability for users to save games for later as well as contribute to each other's games.
 We envision that incomplete games will be updated via PUT request.

-Additional features will include the ability to upvote finished games and browse top-voted games by template. ser's can choose not to save their end result as well and start on a different template instead.
+Additional features will include the ability to upvote finished games and browse top-voted games by template.
+User's can choose not to save their end result as well and start on a different template instead.

 Other suggested features have been for users to be able to query a word generating API to help them get unstuck on possible entries.
 Templates may be categorized by topic.
 Templates can have many keyword tags, and each keyword can have many templates.